browserengineering/book/book/accessibility.md

 ::: {.further}

-In a multi-process browser ([like Chromium][chrome-mp]), the browser and main threads run in different processes, and sending data from one to the other can be slow.
+In a multi-process\index{process} browser
+([like Chromium][chrome-mp]), the browser and main threads run in different processes, and sending data from one to the other can be slow.
 Chromium, therefore, [stores two copies][chrome-mp-a11y] of the accessibility tree, one in the browser and one in the main thread, and only sends changes between the two.
 An alternative design, used by pre-Chromium Microsoft Edge and some other browsers, has each tab process respond to accessibility API requests from the operating system.
 This removes the need to duplicate the accessibility tree, but exposing the operating system to individual tabs can lead to security issues.

 :::